PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ### What is involved in generating bitcoin keys ?

-Bitcoin wallets, when created, create a so-called “seed.”
-In the last objective, you created a “seed.”
-The series of words generated before are also known as mnemonic phrases.
+Bitcoin wallets, when created, create a so-called "seed".
+In the last objective, you created a "seed", The series of words generated before are also known as mnemonic phrases.
 The seed is used to derive individual Bitcoin Keys from and used to send or receive Bitcoin.
 Seed phrases should never be shared with third parties or untrusted peers.

-The seed generation is done along the industry standard known as the “Hierarchical Deterministic (HD)” framework.
+The seed generation is done along the industry standard known as the "Hierarchical Deterministic" (HD) framework.

 ![image](assets/en/15.png)